 London is a vibrant hub of music and culture and with its plethora of beautiful parks and green spaces, the summer months are home to a busy calendar of day festivals.
 There’s something for everyone, no matter what kind of music you’re into, and visiting a day festival is one of the best ways to soak up that authentic London vibe, so add one of these to your bucket list right now!

 That’s only a small selection of what’s on offer across the city, festival ticket prices vary from £25-£100 and are cheaper the earlier you get your tickets.
-Day festivals in cities are great even if you’re an unexperienced festival-goer as there’s no camping and you can just hop on the tube home straight afterwards!
+Day festivals in cities are great even if you’re an inexperienced festival-goer as there’s no camping and you can just hop on the tube home straight afterward!

 Recommended by Dulcie from That Festival Life